Star Wars: Millennium Falcon – Smugglers Run: History

-Ride experience
+Attraction

 Queue

 Smugglers Run is located in the center of Black Spire Outpost at the entrance to Ohnaka Transport Solutions.
 The queue begins outside, wrapping around behind a life-size Millennium Falcon parked outside.
-The queue continues through an engine room/mechanic shop which then leads to the command center where Audio-Animatronics of Hondo Ohnaka and his astromech droid R5-P8 explain what the mission is about.
-If the animatronic of Hondo is not working, Hondo will instead appear on the left-hand television screen and acknowledge and apologize about the remote communication before explaining the mission.
-Both characters were first seen in Star Wars: The Clone Wars; as in the series, the animatronic of Hondo is voiced by Jim Cummings.
-Chewbacca also appears in this attraction.
+The queue continues through an engine room/mechanic shop which then leads to the command center preshow where Audio-Animatronics figures of Hondo Ohnaka and his astromech droid R5-P8 explain what the mission is about.
+If the animatronic of Hondo is nonfunctional, Hondo will instead appear on the left-hand television screen (portrayed by a live-action actor) and acknowledge and apologize about the remote communication before explaining the mission.
+Both characters first appeared in Star Wars: The Clone Wars; as in the series, Hondo is voiced by Jim Cummings.
+Chewbacca makes an appearance in the preshow as well, communicating from a television screen.

 Each guest can have one of three jobs—pilot, gunner, or engineer.
 Guests are grouped into six riders (two of each job) and given a color which is then called when ready to board.
 While riders wait for their color to be called, they get to explore the inside of the Millennium Falcon.
 Once their group color is called, riders walk down the corridors of the Millennium Falcon to the flight deck where the ride begins.

-Ride
+Original ride experience (2019–2026)

-Riders begin their ride experience by loading into the cockpit of the Millennium Falcon.
+Guests are seated into the cockpit of the Millennium Falcon.
+The mission, led by Hondo and R5-P8, is to travel to Corellia to steal shipments of coaxium from a First Order train.
 The two pilots sit in the front row–the left side moves the ship left and right, and the right side moves the ship up and down.
 The next row holds the gunners who press buttons to shoot down enemies and obstacles in the way.
 The back row seats the two engineers who work to repair the ship during the flight.
 If less than six guests are riding, the missing positions are controlled automatically.

 Similar to Epcot's Mission: SPACE, Smugglers Run is an interactive ride, with every guest having a role in the mission.
-Lasting about four and a half minutes, the ride takes the guests on a mission led by Hondo Ohnaka and R5-P8 to steal precious cargo from the First Order TIE fighters.
 How well each rider performs determines the success of the mission.
-Furthermore, any "damage" afflicted to the ship during the run will affect the lighting conditions in the exit corridor.
+Furthermore, any "damage" inflicted to the ship during the run will affect the lighting conditions in the exit corridor.

-The ride is made up of four turntables each with seven simulators that rotate axpromiatexly every 45 seconds.
+The ride is made up of four turntables each with seven simulators that rotate approximately every 45 seconds.
 If the ride is backed up, guests may end up in an asteroid field or receive longer messages from Hondo while they wait for their turn to exit.

-There is a hidden "Chewie Mode" that guests can activate before the ride begins.
-This mode replaces the usual narration of Hondo Ohnaka with Chewbacca.
+There was a hidden "Chewie Mode" that guests could activate before the ride began.
+This mode replaced the usual narration of Hondo with Chewbacca.

+The mission was inspired by settings from the 2018 film Solo: A Star Wars Story.